 Once I got home and looked at all the layers, I knew that I had to change it up a bit otherwise I would have to be at the gym for 6 hours running off all the calories, now I only have to be there for 1.

-So here is my take on this amazing dish.
+So here is my take on this amazingly genius breakfast dish.